Malet/malet.github.io/_posts/2015-07-01-coreos-single-server.markdown

 ---
 layout: post
 title: "CoreOS on a single server"
 date: 2015-07-01 23:57:08
-categories: coreos docker systemd
+tags: coreos docker systemd
+categories: docker coreos
 ---
 [CoreOS][coreos] brings some very exciting ideas to the world of Linux, such as the very nice auto-update features from ChromeOS; it's also very minimalist,